Truong2003-tqd/Advertising-Campaign-Performance-Analysis/README.md

 ### Overall Acquisition Rate

-The performance funnel indicates that the effectivess of attraction and acquisition of Food and Fashion segment are closely similar.
-Although the % CTR of Pinterest are 3% - 4% lower than other channels across different campaign goals, their conversion rates' differences are negligible. **The findings indicates that campaigns launched on Pinterest were difficult to reach to target audience, but they were compatible to the campaigns on other platforms in terms of acquisition rate and their users might be willing to buy more products or pay higher prices.**
+Although the CTR of Pinterest is 3% to 4% lower than other channels across different campaign goals, the differences in their conversion rates are negligible. **The findings indicates that campaigns launched on Pinterest were difficult to reach to target audience, but they were compatible with the campaigns on other platforms in terms of acquisition rate and their users might be willing to buy more products or pay higher prices.**

 <p align="center">